makrai/notes/wagner2203-transformer-speech-emo-valence.md

     * hE, some of the more complex models [32] only report results without fint
       * eg the cross-representation encoder-decoder model proposed by Makiuchi+
 * dimensional emotion
-  * the aforementioned studies have focused on emotional categories, there also
+  * the aforementioned studies have focused on emotional categories
   * several studies concentrate on dimensions
-* most comparable to ours is that of Srinivasan+ [16], who fine-tuned wav2vec 2.0 / HuBERT on arousal, dominance, and valence.
-Their results show that
+* most comparable to ours is that of Srinivasan+ [16], who fine-tuned wav2vec 2.0 / HuBERT on arousal, dominance, and valence
   * particularly good in predicting valence – a feat which has long escaped audio-based models
   * When additionally joining audio embeddings from the fine-tuned models and